-You’ve got what it takes to succeed at the University of Michigan.
+Welcome to Michigan!
+You’ve got what it takes to succeed here.
 Out of a record number of applicants, we’ve selected you for admission to U-M based on your academic achievements, outstanding record of extracurricular activities, and the diversity you will bring to our campus.
 You’ve worked hard and accomplished much.
 Now, attend a university where you can accomplish so much more.

 Let us help you make the most important decision about your future.
 No matter what kind of information and resources you need to make your transition into the University—whether you're a first-year freshman or a transfer student—you can locate it here.